How To Get Editors Choice In The App Store

 Remember the first apps you opened immediately you acquired your first smartphone?
 What did they have in common?

-Designing a stellar icon is the number one secret to getting your app noticed not only by Apple, but also your target users.
+Designing a stellar icon is the number one secret to getting your app noticed by not only Apple but also your target mobile users.
 According to Tiny Hearts founder Robleh Jama, whose apps have graced the App Store features on several occasions;

 “We’ve been featured a few times, and we heard directly from Apple that they notice good app icons”